Ajit George

-George is known in the gaming industry for his role as co-lead designer and author of the Dungeons & Dragons adventure anthology Journeys through the Radiant Citadel (2022) which was nominated for the Nebula Award for Best Game Writing.
-In 2022, George was awarded the Diana Jones Award, an annual award for "Excellence in Gaming".
+George is known in the gaming industry for his role as co-lead designer/author (with F. Wesley Schneider) of the Dungeons & Dragons adventure anthology Journeys through the Radiant Citadel (2022) which was nominated for the 2023 Nebula Award for Best Game Writing, the 2023 Diana Jones Award for Excellence in Gaming, and 2023 ENNIE Awards for Best Adventure and Best Product.
+In 2022, George was awarded the Diana Jones Award, an annual award for "Excellence in Gaming."